constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 |                 |                         | abstract syntax trees                     |
 |                 |                         | Dih(G) for non-abelian group G            |
 |                 |                         | octonions                                 |

 addition, multiplication, subtraction, division, exponentiation on Z, Q, R, C (and quotient algebras thereof)

+Many students struggle to distinguish associativity and commutativity as fundamentally different things, because the examples they are taught are both associative and commutative.
+D4 is among the simplest examples of a group that is associative but not commutative.
+Of course, there are examples of binary operators that are commutative but not associative, and neither commutative nor associative, and all four quadrants have ideas well worth knowing.
+D4 and boolean logic are two of the simplest topics that together cover all four quadrants.
+Boolean logic is an essential substrate for computer programming, digital logic engineering, mathematical reasoning, analytical philosophy, and statistics.

+In order to appreciate a symmetry, sometimes you have to understand it in terms of another.
+Many students struggle to connect the commutatitivy of multiplication on integers, fractions, and decimal numbers to the fact that rotation of a rectangle doesn't change it's area,  and struggle to connect associativity to the fact that the rotation of a brick doesn't change it's volume.
+This approach to teaching D4 should help here, too, as this provides a simple concrete mental model for the Euclidean isometries these explanations depend upon.

+At some point, we should learn how to compute the arithmetic of D4 without the help of our mechanical number line.
+Imagine a car on a circular track.
+There are 4 stops around the track, at the 12 o'clock, 3 o'clock, 6 o'clock, and 9 o'clock positions.
+In a single instruction,  you can tell the car to drive forward any number of stops, and then after the car stops, the instruction specifies whether the car turns around to change direction for the next instruction, or if instead the car continues on the same direction around the track.

+Arithmetic on this representation computes the combined effect of two of these instructions.
+This provides simple, concrete example of a semidirect product and a modular arithmetic, and illustrates that the dihedral introduces a hystersis of orientation.
+I would probably start with this implementation.

+The second implementation of D4 is based on matrix multiplication.
+I cannot imagine a simpler or more ideal setting for gently introducing and motivating matrices and quickly tying their arithmetic to a memory tripod than the symmetry group of the square!
+The first step is understanding D4's action on the cartesian coordinate grid Z⨯Z.   The second step is learning to implement D4's action on Z^2 by multiplying a 2⨯2 matrix with a 2⨯1 vector.
+Finally, the third step is learning implement arithmetic on D4 as a full 2⨯2 matrix multiplication.
+The determinant of these matrices is ±1, which corresponds to the orientation.
+Linear algebra and geometric interpretations thereof certainly are topics that are easy to underappreciate, and this pedagogical route emphasizes this connection from the very start.

 # The Stern-Brocot tree as a Rosetta Stone of computer science and mathematics